microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Get-PowerBIDataflowDatasource.md

 ```

 ### -Id
-ID of the datasource to return.
+ID of the data source to return.

 ```yaml
 Type: Guid